VOW Helper

 - Discard — unlock the file on VOW and delete your local copy without uploading

-- Discard all — available from the record's context menu; discards every file in the group at once
+- Open folder / View in VOW / Discard all — available from the record's ⋮ menu; Discard all drops every file in the group at once

 Each file also shows a status indicator that tells you what stage the workflow is at — e.g. Ready to edit, Editing, Sending back…, or Close file to finish cleanup.
 See the helper reference for the full list.